State of Louisiana Updates:

 As of March 3, 2021, Louisiana is in a modified Phase III of the Roadmap for a Resilient Louisiana, as announced by Louisiana Governor John Bel Edwards announced on March 2, 2021.
 For detailed information about Phase III, click here.

-On August 4, 2021, Governor John Bel Edwards reinstated a statewide mask mandate, which has been extended through October 27, 2021 unless extended further.
-All persons age 5 and up should wear masks indoors, and outdoors when 6 ft. social distancing is not possible, regardless of vaccination status.
-Face masks that properly cover the wearer’s mouth and nose should be worn indoors at all times unless a person is in their own home.
+On October 26th, 2021, Governor John Bel Edwards announced that the statewide mask mandate will no longer be in effect as of October 27, 2021.
+Masks are still recommended when indoors, and outdoors when 6 ft. social distancing is not possible.
+Face masks should properly cover the wearer’s mouth and nose and are recommended indoors at all times unless a person is in their own home.

-Face coverings are highly encouraged for those ages 2 to 4 as tolerated.
-Children younger than kindergarten age are exempted if they cannot wear a mask.
-However, the CDC and the Louisiana Department of Health strongly encourage indoor mask wearing in public for all children aged two and older, especially as they are not yet eligible for the COVID vaccine.
+The CDC and the Louisiana Department of Health strongly encourage indoor mask wearing in public for all persons aged two and older, especially for those not yet eligible for the COVID vaccine.

-For complete details and guidance on masking, click here to view the Governor’s Updated Public Health Emergency Order and Indoor Statewide Mask Mandate.
+For complete details and guidance on masking, click here to view the Governor’s Updated Public Health Emergency Order and Mask Recommendations.